Permit and Licenses

 If an inspection is necessary, the business owner will be contacted by the agency to schedule an appointment.

 Renewing a Regulatory License

 The Office of the Treasurer & Tax Collector handles the annual business license renewal.
 When all license fees are paid in full, the license certificate(s) is issued.
 Please note, that some businesses who do not have a current Business Registration Certificate will not receive licenses until all business tax and fee matters are resolved.

-Online payments received by 11:59pm on deadline dates, or made in person by the close of business on the deadline date are considered on time.
+Online payments are currently unavailable.
+Please make payment in person or by mail.
+Payments made in person by the close of business on the deadline date are considered on time.
 Payments made by mail postmarked by the U.S. Postal Service on or before the deadline date are considered on time.
 If the deadline falls on a weekend or legal holiday, the deadline to pay without incurring late penalties and fees is the next business day following the same time frames.

 Important information about payments: